muratk3n/thirdwave/en/README.md

 everything we see"

-Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were the Clergy. that one one focused, 'big' creational event must have jelled more with their view of the creator.
+Except the creator isnt exactly removed from the picture, ie the most enthusiastic supporters of Big Bang were and are[ the Clergy. that one one focused, 'big' creational event must have jelled more with their view of the creator.

 But get this; an omnipo being can bring stuff into existence, close to what they are now, just as easily as some magic process that will